-The vote unsurprisingly largely came along party lines 225-201, with five Republicans siding with Democrats and voting against the lawsuit, which seeks to challenge Obama's authority over the ACA employer mandate, The Wall Street Journal reports.
+The vote unsurprisingly largely came along party lines 225-201, with five Republicans siding with Democrats and voting about the lawsuit, which seeks to challenge Obama’s authority over the ACA employer mandate, The Wall Street Journal reports.

 “This isn’t about Republicans and Democrats,” Boehner tried to convince the House ahead of the vote.
 “It’s about defending the Constitution we swore an oath to uphold.”

 While the House has granted Boehner permission to file the lawsuit, some wonder whether courts will actually take up the lawsuit.
 “We’re in uncharted waters, and I think any judicial court would want to avoid weighing in,” William and Mary law professor Tara Grove.
 “I’d be very surprised if the court grants standing.”

 The issue is whether a court could find that Obama not enforcing the mandate, which Republicans have never wanted actually implemented, harmed the House at all.

 Ahead of the vote, the president slammed Republicans, calling the lawsuit nothing more than a “political stunt,” according to NBC News.
 Obama also noted Congress should “stop hatin’ all the time.”